astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 ### Database Connection

-The SQL Check Operators work with any database that can be queried using SQL.
-You simply have to define your [connection](https://www.astronomer.io/guides/connections/) in the Airflow UI and then pass the connection id to the operator parameter `conn_id`.
+The SQL Check operators work with any database that can be queried using SQL.
+You simply have to define your [connection](https://www.astronomer.io/guides/connections/) in the Airflow UI and then pass the connection id to the operator's `conn_id` parameter.

 > **Note**: Currently the operators cannot support BigQuery `job_id`s.

 The target table can be specified as a string using the `table` parameter for the `SQLColumnCheckOperator` and `SQLTableCheckOperator`.
-When using the `SQLCheckOperator` , you can override the database defined in your Airflow connection as needed by passing a different value to the `database` argument.
+When using the `SQLCheckOperator`, you can override the database defined in your Airflow connection as needed by passing a different value to the `database` argument.
 The target table for the `SQLCheckOperator` has to be given within the SQL statement.

 ## Example - `SQLColumnCheckOperator`

-The `SQLColumnCheckOperator` uses a dictionary to define checks via the parameter `column_mapping`.
-The strength of this operator is the ability to run a multitude of checks within one task and still have observability on which checks passed and which failed within the Airflow logs.
+The `SQLColumnCheckOperator` has a `column_mapping` parameter which stores a dictionary of checks.
+Using this dictionary, it can run many checks within one task and still provide observability in the Airflow logs over which checks passed and which failed.

 This check is useful for: